Mohammad Tawhidi: Media attention

 In the same month, Tawhidi made a request to defend former Jakarta Governor Ahok during his blasphemy trial.
 He argued that the aggrieved Islamic groups had incorrectly interpreted the verse of the Quran that Ahok had allegedly referenced in a blasphemous manner.
 Tawhidi stated that there is nothing wrong with non-Muslims leading a Muslim-majority country.
-Tawhidi said he has received death threats from Indonesia's Islamic Defenders Front.
+Tawhidi said he has received death threats from Indonesia's Islamic Defenders Front, which had criticized his October 2015 visit to the country after he was considered to have insulted the Sunni-majority nation by calling it "Indoneshia".

-Tawhidi previously had his arrival to Indonesia rejected, in October 2015, after he was considered to have insulted the Sunni-majority nation by calling it "Indoneshia".
-Islamic organisation Hidayatullah described Tawhidi as "an extreme Shia."
+Nonetheless, Imam Tawhidi visited Indonesia again in November 2016.
+An Indonesian Islamic organisation Hidayatullah described Tawhidi as "an extreme Shia."
+Hidayatullah, established in the 1970s, is a self-described Islamic movement with no connection to Shaykh Syarif Hidayatullah (Sunan Gunungdjati), a founding figure of Islam in Indonesia.

 A statement from DPP ABI, an Indonesian Shia organisation, said Tawhidi was suspected of being a "takfiri" and they rejected his presence in Indonesia.
 The statement went on to say that Tawhidi's presence would undermine efforts to "achieve unity of the Muslims in the face of Zionism."